 - While all recovery is supported by the BARN, the primary focus shall be to support and sustain recovery from alcohol and drug addiction.

 - While we recognize individual pathways to recovery, the principle of group conscience shall guide the organization.

-- BARN insists on a safe, sober, and clean environment and maintains abstinence as a goal of recovery.
+- The BARN insists on a safe, sober and clean environment that maintains and sustains the goal of recovery.

 - Participate in BARN's Activities and Events

 - Become a Volunteer

 - Serve on One of BARN's Committees: